lukaas33/bachelor-scriptie/README.md

 This repository contains the bachelor thesis of Lucas van Osenbruggen.

+This is the thesis itself and the code is contained in [another repo](https://github.com/lukaas33/VA-star-allele-calling).

 It is written in LaTex and integrated with several tools.

 The following workflow is used: